Virtual Pro Wrestling 2: Ōdō Keishō: Reception

 Virtual Pro Wrestling 2: Ōdō Keishō gained positive reviews.
-On release, Famitsu magazine scored the game a 30 out of 40 and while IGN's Aaron Boulding criticized the bland pre-match animation, he praised the addition of various moves.
+On release, Famitsu magazine scored the game a 30 out of 40 and while IGNs Aaron Boulding criticized the bland pre-match animation, he praised the addition of various moves.
 Regarding American gamers, Boulding considered it "a nice addition to the library of the most extreme hardcore wrestling fan".

 With a strong fanbase behind the AKI wrestling game series, VPW 2 would become the second most popular import title on the N64 after Sin and Punishment.
 Professional wrestlers Samoa Joe and A.J.
 Styles, who were both involved in the development of TNA Wrestling's first video game, had hoped the game would replicate the style of VPW 2.
 Styles, an avid fan of the AKI wrestling series, has cited VPW 2 as the all-time greatest pro wrestling game.